ackermannQ/vscode-botpress-bpdependencies/README.md

   - Easily **add or remove dependencies** in the `bpDependencies` field of your `package.json`.
   - Auto-detect available interfaces based on your local file system.

+- 🛠️ **Context Menu for `Build`**

+  - Add a build script to the `package.json` file.
+  - Easily **rebuild the project** when definitions are changed.

+- 🚀 **One-click Deploy**

+  - Deploy the project to the Botpress Hub.

 - ⚙️ **Scaffold New Botpress Integrations**

-  - Quickly bootstrap new bots, integrations or plugins from the VS Code context menu.
+  - Quickly bootstrap new bots, integrations or plugin one cliins from the VS Code context menu.
   - Choose your destination folder among `integrations`, `bots` or `plugins` and let the extension generate the structure.

 - 📃 **Generate `hub.md` file**